80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 - Removing members
 - Accepting corporate sponsorship
 - Taking official political stances

-**4. The Anti-Gaming Provisions**

-**The Slicing Defense:**
+- Corporate buyout (lol absolutely fucking not)

+**4. Don't Game the System**

-- You cannot split one decision into multiple smaller ones to avoid scrutiny
+- Can't split one big decision into many small ones to avoid scrutiny
-- Example: Ten $99 purchases for the same project = one $990 Normal Decision
-- If committees notice pattern splitting, all related decisions combine retroactively

-**The Vagueness Trap:**
-- Proposals must be specific enough that someone could implement them
+- Proposals must be specific enough to implement
-- "Improve community tools" is not a proposal
-- "Add authentication to Storm Checker using JWT" is a proposal
-- Vague proposals get sent back for clarification, not voted on

-**The Precedent Shield:**
-- "We did this before" only applies if circumstances haven't materially changed
-- Past bad decisions don't justify future bad decisions
-- Each proposal stands on its own merits

-**The Retrospective Escalation:**
-- If a Minor decision turns out to affect other committees significantly, they can retroactively challenge it
-- Requires showing actual harm or substantial unexpected impact
-- Leader adjudicates if the escalation is valid

-**The Good Faith Assumption (With Teeth):**
-- First miscategorization: Assume honest mistake, educate on categories
-- Second miscategorization: Public warning, extra scrutiny on future proposals
-- Third miscategorization: One-year ban from making proposals (can still vote)
-- Patterns of gaming = potential removal from community
+- If you try to game the system, we'll call you out and potentially vote you out
+- Don't be an asshole

 **5. Decision Categories - The Real Test**